Waves in space-dependent and time-dependent materials: a systematic comparison: Wave equations and Green's functions

-Since the causality conditions (equations (\ref{eqcaus1}) and (\ref{eqcaus2})) do not follow the mapping of equation (\ref{eqmap}), the $x,t$-diagrams of the Green's functions for space-dependent and time-dependent materials (Figures \ref{Fig1} and \ref{Fig2}) are very different.
-For the specially designed case considered here (with reciprocal velocities), only the rightward propagating primary waves (indicated by the red arrows) show the same kinematical behaviour in both cases (but they have different amplitudes).
+Since the causality conditions (equations (\ref{eqcaus1}) and (\ref{eqcaus2})) do not follow the mapping of equation (\ref{eqmap}), the $x,t$-diagrams of the Green's functions for space-dependent and time-dependent materials (Figures \ref{Fig1} and \ref{Fig2}a) are very different.
+For the specially designed case considered here (with reciprocal velocities), only the rightward propagating primary waves (indicated by the red arrows) exhibit interchangeable kinematical behaviour between the two cases (but they have different amplitudes).
 All other events are different in these figures.
+Whereas the multiply scattered waves in ${\cal G}_x(x,x_0,t)$ in Figure \ref{Fig1} consist of ongoing reverberations between space boundaries, the multiply scattered waves in ${\cal G}_t(x,t,t_0)$ in Figure \ref{Fig2}a are the result of ``forward-in-time'' reflections and transmissions at time boundaries (see also Figure \ref{Fig0} in the Appendix); their total number is finite.
 In section \ref{sec10} we discuss propagator matrices for space-dependent and time-dependent materials and show that these follow the mapping of equation (\ref{eqmap}) for all events.
+Moreover, in section \ref{sec10.2} we show how ${\cal G}_t(x,t,t_0)$ is related to one of the elements of the propagator matrix for a time-dependent material.

+Finally, Figure \ref{Fig2}b is an example of an acoustic Green's function ${\cal G}_t(x,t,t_0)$ (convolved with the same spatial wavelet as in Figure \ref{Fig2}a) of a sinusoidally modulated time-dependent material, with propagation velocity $c(t)=1+\frac{1}{10}\sin(\pi t/2)$ km/s (with $t$ in $\mu$s, ranging from $t_0=0\, \mu$s to $t_N=100\, \mu$s) and constant $\beta$.
+For the modeling we divided the velocity profile into 4000 constant velocity slabs with a duration of 0.025 $\mu$s each.
+Note the complex scattering behaviour and the increasing amplitudes of the scattered events with time.
+To compensate for the increasing amplitudes, \cite{Torrent2018PRB} introduce a dissipative time-dependent material.